adsabs/ADSReferencePipeline/README.md

 #####To run diagnostics:
 * Either supply list of bibcodes or list of source files
+    ```
     python run.py DIAGNOSTICS -b <list of bibcodes separated by spaces>
     python run.py DIAGNOSTICS -s <list of source filenames separated by spaces>
     python run.py DIAGNOSTICS -b <list of bibcodes separated by spaces> -s <list of source filenames separated by spaces>
+    ```

+* To check if a source files can be processed by the pipeline (parser is included), use the command
+    ```
+    python run.py DIAGNOSTICS -p <source filename>
+    ```

 If diagnostics is run without any parameters, count of records in each of the four tables, Reference, History, Resolved, and Compare are displayed.

-#####To resolve text source files:
+#####To resolve references:

+* There are six options:

-* List source files to be processed using the command
+    1. Specify source files to be processed, regardless of source file format (ie, raw, any flavor xml), use the command
+        ```

-    python run.py RAW -s <list of source filenames separated by spaces>
+        python run.py RESOLVE -s <list of source filenames separated by spaces>

-#####To resolve xml source files:
-* It can be verified if a publisher xml source file can be parsed so that the references can be resolved.
-To check this

-    python run.py XML -p <parse filename>

-#####To resolve source files in a directory:
-* Specify the directory, the file extension to locate in that directory, and an optional cutoff time parameter, to consider only source files with modified date after the cutoff date
+        ```

+    2. Specify a directory, and file extension, to recursively search all sub directories for this type of reference file, and queue them all for processing, use the command
+        ```
-    python run.py DIR -p <source files path> -e <source files extension> <cutoff date (optional)>
+        python run.py RESOLVE -p <source files path> -e <source files extension>

-#####To query database for xml parser specifically:

-* Specify source files to see if pipeline has parser for it
+        ```

+    3. To reprocess existing references based on confidence cutoff value, use the command
+        ```
+        python run.py RESOLVE -c <confidence cutoff>
+        ```
+        where all the references with this score lower than this shall be queued for reprocessing.

+    4. To reprocess existing references based on resolved bibcode's bibstem, use the command
+        ```
+        python run.py RESOLVE -b <resolved reference bibstem>
+        ```
+        where all the references having this bibstem shall be queued for reprocessing.

+    5. To reprocess existing references based on resolved bibcode's year, use the command
+        ```
+        python run.py RESOLVE -y <resolved reference year>
+        ```
+        where all the references having this year shall be queued for reprocessing.

+    6. To reprocess existing references that were queued but for some reason they were not able to get resolved (ie, service issue), use the command
+        ```
-    python run.py PARSER -p <source filename>
+        python run.py RESOLVE -f
+        ```
+        where any reference that were queued but not resolved shall be reprocessed.

+    Note that there is an optional parameter that can be combined with cases numbers 2 - 5, to filter references on time.
+Include the parameter

+        -d <days>
+    to filter on time.
+For the case of command #2, this parameter is applied to source file, if timestamp of the file is later than specified past many days, the file shall be queued for processing.
+For the case of commands numbers 3 - 5 the time is applied to when the references where run last, if they were processed in the past specified days, they shall be queue for reprocessing.

+#####To query database:

-* Specific publisher type to get a list of source files processed
+* To get a list of source files processed from a specified publisher, use the command
+    ```

-    python run.py PARSER -p <publisher>
+    python run.py STATS -p <publisher>
+    ```

+* To see the result of resolved records for specific file/bibcode, use the command
+    ```
+    python run.py STATS -s <source filename>
+    python run.py STATS -b <bibcode>
+    ```

 ## Maintainers